2025–2026 Portland, Oregon, protests: June 2025

-Early on June 14, tens of thousands of people participated in the No Kings protests on various location throughout the Portland area.
+Early on June 14, tens of thousands of people participated in the No Kings protests at various locations throughout the Portland area.
 Towards the end of this protest, some began to gather at the ICE building.
 Criminal behavior began to occur and PPB dispatched Dialogue Officers, the Rapid Response Team, Mobile Field Forces, the Air Support Unit, and the sound truck.
 At approximately 5:49pm, a federal officer was assaulted by protestors.
 PPB officers and medics responded and shortly after.
 Multiple protestors began to use a stop sign as a battering ram and shattered the front glass door of the building.
-PPB declared the protest a riot and federal officers deploy smoke, tear gas, flash grenades, and other projectiles.
+PPB declared the protest a riot and federal officers deployed smoke, tear gas, flash grenades, and other projectiles.
 PPB officers made targeted arrests for various criminal activity observed throughout the night.
 Three arrests were made and all subjects were booked into the Multnomah County Jail.
 Rose City Antifa and affiliated groups hand out posters with pictures, names, and addresses of local ICE officers.

 On June 15, Mayor of Portland Keith Wilson pledged that PPB will "uphold the law in the city, but will 'not be used as agents of ICE.'"
-He also released a statement in response to federal deployment of national guard troops to Los Angeles, stating "that Portland 'has not requested and does not require' intervention from the National Guard" and said the city would fight unwarranted federal intervention in court.
+He also released a statement in response to federal deployment of National Guard troops to Los Angeles, stating "that Portland 'has not requested and does not require' intervention from the National Guard" and said the city would fight unwarranted federal intervention in court.
 Eight more protestors are arrested and charged during June 15–18.

 On June 24, DHS arrests two protestors.
-One protestor points a laser pointer at an ICE officer and another threw a grenade, hitting two federal officers.
+One protestor points a laser pointer at an ICE officer.
 PPB monitors the area but does not make any arrests.
-Police chief Bob Day tells members of the Portland City Council that his agency is looking at ways to scale back its policing of ICE protests.
+Portland police chief Bob Day tells members of the Portland City Council that his agency is looking at ways to scale back its policing of ICE protests.
 According to a police activity log, a police team noted during a debrief that "if it were not ICE, we could assist directly."

 On June 29, a protestor was arrested for assaulting a federal officer and attempting to damage the ICE building.